Automated Defense using Cloud Services for AWS, Azure and GCP

 Scenarios

-• SSH Brute-force attacks detection & automated defense
+• SSH Bruteforce detection & defense

 Some of the topics and techniques covered will include (at a minimum):

-• Configuring cloud infrastructure to send logs to centralized monitoring system
+• Configuring Infrastructure to send logs

 • Attack patterns analysis and detection